Nefertumm/mod-instance-reset/README.md

 ## Description

 A simple npc for cleaning saves.
+It only clears the save of normal difficulties, if you want it to clear all, just change the .conf file.

 ## How to use ingame